-I am delighted to introduce aspiring blogger, Melanie Wall from St Albans, who is currently studying the Distance Learning Personal Stylist Course.
-Here is the first instalment from her training diary.
+I am delighted to introduce blogger, Melanie Wall from St Albans, who studied the home study Personal Stylist Course 5 years ago.
+Here is an instalment from her training diary.

 A Personal Stylist? – Eureka!

 That was the moment I realised what I wanted to be.
 At 41 years old you could say I was a bit slow in recognising this – but some things can’t be rushed!

 I’m fascinated by clothes.
 How they can make people look good, bad, fat, thin, older, younger, powerful, shy, sexy or demure and sometimes even invisible.
 Not in a Harry Potter cloak kind of way – but you know, in a blending in, kind of way.